This article was updated in March 2022 to reflect changing conditions, prices and trends

 The Chinese coffee market

 Due to the sheer scale of the Chinese market in general, coffee here is able to draw in billions of US dollars despite coffee consumption per capita being relatively low (at just 0.06kg per person, compared to NZ’s 2.1kg or the US’s 3.5kg).
-Of course, like everywhere else, figures are still down this year compared to last – revenue shrank 18.7%, although is expected to grow again at a CAGR of 11.6% by 2025.
+Of course, like everywhere else, figures were down in 2020 compared to 2019 – revenue shrank 18.7%, although is expected to grow again at a CAGR of 11.6% by 2025.

 *At time of writing, our data sources are unable to provide an accurate picture of the size of the Chinese coffee market in a post-Covid-19 world.

 Sources used in our figures above: IBIS World, Statista, Mordor Intelligence

 So far we’ve focused mostly on import nations (although countries such as Australia do have a burgeoning coffee export market of their own), but what about the world’s largest coffee growers?
 Organisations at any point of the global coffee supply chain would do well to know what’s happening at their product’s point of origin to anticipate how the coming financial year – and beyond – may pan out.

 After a shock in both demand and supply, coffee prices have been volatile, according to ICO reports, and they dropped steadily from March to June 2020.
 This exacerbated the existing challenge of low global coffee prices that have impacted growers for a number of years.

 However prices reported by the ICO in November 2021 were at record levels, fuelled by higher freight and labour costs, with the ICO composite price indicator hitting 195 US cents per pound.

 Social distancing measures affected some coffee markets less severely than others.